Evening view of Chapel Bridge and historic city center architecture illuminated at night in Lucerne, Switzerland

 Off-season (lower prices)

-Lucerne, Switzerland is a Moderate destination perfect for scenic and romantic.
+Lucerne, Switzerland is a destination with a temperate climate, perfect for Chapel Bridge and Lake Lucerne cruises.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $144/day, while mid-range trips average $336/day.
+Budget travel costs around $191/day, while mid-range trips average $401/day.
 EU citizens need only ID.

 /day